relacs/makertai/README.md

    ```
    In particular the RTAI source, i.e. the value assinged to the `RTAI_DIR` variable.

-   If you want to change the RTAI source then open the configuration
+   If you want to change the RTAI source, then open the configuration
    file `makertaikernel.cfg` in your favourite text editor and select
    an RTAI source by modifying the value assinged to the `RTAI_DIR`
    variable.
 See comments in the configuration file for options.